-- Coaches should make themselves aware of and abide by, all guidelines set out by the Government, the venue and ECB regarding use of facilities. - It is the coach's responsibility to ensure that they coach players in a safe environment and follow relevant guidelines. - Coaches should explain the safety guidelines of what is expected pre, during and post session including what the player is expected to do to maintain compliance with social distancing guidelines and all other health and safety guidelines. - Design your coaching activities to maintain social distancing throughout. - When working on individual coaching of players maintain 2 m and stand side to side as much as possible and limit face to face to only when necessary. - Coaching providers should risk assess PPE requirement for coaches.
+- Playing and coaching cricket in itself carries some degree of risk and whilst being mindful of the guidelines regarding COVID-19, coaches should not lose sight of the normal safety rules or safeguarding standards relating to playing and coaching cricket which continue to apply and must be complied with (DBS, safeguarding, First Aid etc). - o Coaches should make themselves aware of, and abide by, all guidelines set out by the Government, the venue and ECB regarding use of facilities. - o It is the coach's responsibility to ensure that they coach players in a safe environment and follow relevant quidelines. - Coaches should explain the safety guidelines of what is expected pre, during and post session including what the player is expected to do to maintain compliance with social distancing guidelines and all other health and safety guidelines. - o Design your coaching activities to maintain social distancing throughout. - When working on individual coaching of players maintain 2 m and stand side to side as much as possible and limit face to face to only when necessary.
+Remember, in Tier 3 areas, adult 1:1 coaching is restricted to one player and one coach. - Coaching providers should risk assess PPE requirement for coaches.
 Where coaches are in static/low activity situations and are unable to maintain 2 m social distancing it is strongly recommended that coaches wear a face mask. - In order to limit the risk of injury and hospitalisation (and associated COVID-19 transmission risk and burden on the NHS), you should carry out a risk assessment of your net and practice activity and pay particular attention to the risk of ball strike to coaches and players, both in the net and in adjacent nets, and how this can be controlled and minimised.
-Examples of higher risk ball strike situations include: - Throw-downs in front of the bowling crease. - Range-hitting or aggressive stroke play often referred to as white ball practice. - A disparity between skill level, strength (size, age) or experience of participants. - The ability of an individual to react to a ball hit back towards them. - The net environment (lighting, background, strength and integrity of netting, excess tension, insufficient tension (billow), risk of ball escape, limited width or height, lack of roof net, etc).
+Examples of higher risk ball strike situations include:

+- Throw-downs in front of the bowling crease. - Range-hitting or aggressive stroke play often referred to as white ball practice. - A disparity between skill level, strength (size, age) or experience of participants. - The ability of an individual to react to a ball hit back towards them. - The net environment (lighting, background, strength and integrity of netting, excess tension, insufficient tension (billow), risk of ball escape, limited width or height, lack of roof net, etc).
 Refer to ECB TS3 for more information.